modio/modio-docs/public/en-us/features/monetization/purchase-servers/studio-as-purchase-server.md

 ### 3. Confirming transaction

 Upon successful consumption of the entitlement against the Platforms Entitlement API, you can then finalize the transaction by sending a request to the endpoint listed below.
-If this request succeeds, the player will then get the Virtual Currency credits amount associated with the SKU in the transaction allocated to their wallet.
+If this request succeeds, the player will then get the Virtual Currency amount associated with the SKU in the transaction allocated to their wallet.

 #### Request